barebox/barebox/Documentation/user/imd.rst

   of_compatible: phytec,imx6x-pbab01 phytec,imx6dl-pfla02 fsl,imx6dl
   model: Phytec phyFLEX-i.MX6 Duallite Carrier-Board

-Single informations can be extracted with the ``-t <type>`` option:
+Single pieces of information can be extracted with the ``-t <type>`` option:

 .. code-block:: none

   # imd barebox-phytec-pbab01dl-1gib.img -t release
   2014.07.0-00167-ge6632a9-dirty

-Since the barebox hush does not have output redirection the barebox too has the ``-s <var>`` option to assign the output to a variable for later evaluation.
+Since the barebox hush does not have output redirection the barebox command has the ``-s <var>`` option to assign the output to a variable for later evaluation.

 Limitations
 -----------